AbhishekPednekar84/personal-blog-site/content/linux-vps-deployment2.md

 Testing the application this way assures us that we will not run into any code related issues later on.
 For instance, say we missed copying a file or did not configure an environment variable correctly, then this test will help us identify such issues.

 ### Step 3 - Configuring nginx

 To serve the static content (HTML, CSS, JavaScript) of our website, we will be using **nginx** as our webserver.

 To install nginx, we will run `sudo apt install nginx`.

 To configure nginx for our application, we will need to create a configuration file which will allow the web server and our application to talk to each other.
+Depending on the version of nginx that was installed, nginx could be looking for an application configuration file in different locations.
+To ensure that nginx will look for the configuration file in the location that we expect, `cat` the `nginx.conf` file located in `/etc/nginx/` and verify if it contains the line `include /etc/nginx/sites-enabled/*;`.
+If not, open the file using `sudo nano nginx.conf` and add the line.
+This way nginx will look for our config in the `sites-enabled` directory.

-First, we will delete the default nginx configuration file that was created during the installation process.
+Now, we will delete the default nginx configuration file that was created in the `sites-enabled` directory during the installation process.

 ```
 (venv) flaskuser@Flask-Demo-Server:~$ sudo rm /etc/nginx/sites-enabled/default
 ```

-Next, we will use the *nano* text editor to create, update and save a new configuration file.
-Running the below command will open the file in edit mode.
+Next, we will use the _nano_ text editor to create and save a new application configuration file.

 ```
 (venv) flaskuser@Flask-Demo-Server:~$ sudo nano /etc/nginx/sites-enabled/flask-demo
 ```

-We will now add the below code to the configurtion file.
+We can now add the below code to the configuration file.

 ```
 server {